tdoda/lake-kivu-ctd-database/README.md

 - `Level0`: Raw CTD data collected by REMA and Kivuwatt (*.TOB, *.cnv, *.hex, *.xslx, *.csv files).

-- `Level2A`: Data stored in netCDF and CSV files, where attributes (e.g., units, description of data, etc.), additional quntities (e.g, water density, salinity, depth, etc.) and quality flags are added.
+- `Level2A`: Data stored in netCDF and CSV files, where attributes (e.g., units, description of data, etc.), additional quantities (e.g, water density, salinity, depth, etc.) and quality flags are added.
 Quality flag "1" indicates that the data point did not pass the quality checks and further investigation is needed, quality flag "0" indicates that no further investigation is needed.
 Each netCDF and CSV file corresponds to a profile, with the profiling date indicated in the file name.

 - `Level2B`: Similar data as Level 2A, except that the profiles have been vertically interpolated to a grid of 0.2 m spacing and that the quality flags have been applied to filter the data.